giraffekey/griffindb-js/README.md

 A peer-to-peer document-oriented database.
 Take back ownership over your data!

-Griffin is a decentralized database powered by [GUN](https://github.com/amark/gun) that implements MongoDB's query language.
+Griffin is a decentralized database powered by [GUN](https://github.com/amark/gun) that implements an API and query language similar to MongoDB.
 All data stored is automatically encrypted and distributed over a peer-to-peer network and can optionally be shared with others.
 It is a truly powerful database solution.

 ## Usage